 Enjoy a gelato while wandering the winding laneways, then poke your heads into the Cathedral of Santa Maria del Fiore.
 At dusk, head to Piazzale Michelangelo to enjoy a sunset so beautiful, you'd swear it was painted by an Italian master.

-Don’t even get us started on the food.
-It’s pretty much impossible to eat badly in this exceptional town.
+Don't even get us started on the food.
+It's pretty much impossible to eat badly in this exceptional town.
 Not surprisingly, Tuscany tops the list of the best foodie holidays.

 Accommodation: Where to Stay in Florence: Best Areas & Hotels